dojo/docs/dojox/mvc/ModelRefController.rst

 * Having a way to replace a data model with another, and making widgets respond to that
 * Adding custom methods that work between model and widgets

-To help above, it does the following on behalf of such model:
+To help with the above, it does the following on behalf of such a model:

 * Provides data from model via :ref:`dojo/Stateful <dojo/Stateful>` ``get()`` interface
 * Stores data to model via :ref:`dojo/Stateful <dojo/Stateful>` ``set()`` interface